shinolab/autd3-doc/src/en/Users_Manual/API/pulse_width_encoder.md

 {{ #endtabs }}

 The constructor argument is a function `Fn(&Device) -> Fn(Intensity) -> PulseWidth` that returns a function that returns the pulse width for each device using the table index as an argument.

-> NOTE: Support for firmware v10 is only available in the Rust version.